-When you get a mosquito bite, the area that’s bitten typically becomes red and itchy.
-It also tends to swell, making the bite look puffy, elevated, and similar to a welt.
-While this swelling can sometimes be alarming, it’s perfectly normal to have mosquito bites that get bigger and puffier over time, especially if they are uncomfortable and cause you to scratch.
-But why do mosquito bite swell?
-Here, our experts explain the science behind what happens when you get a mosquito bite.
+When you get a mosquito bite, the area typically becomes red and itchy.
+It also tends to swell, making the bite look puffy and inflamed.
+While this swelling can sometimes be alarming, it's perfectly normal to have mosquito bites that get bigger and puffier over time, especially if they are uncomfortable and cause you to scratch.
+But why do mosquito bite swell, and why are some people more prone to itching and irritation than others?
+MosquitoNix® can explain the science behind what happens when you get a mosquito bite, how to get some relief and how to protect your family and property.

 Why Do Mosquitos Like to Bite Us?

-Humans are meals to mosquitoes.
-They bite us in order to drink our blood, which contains nutrients the female needs to lay eggs and reproduce.
-In fact, here’s a little known insect fact — only female mosquitoes bite people (though that doesn’t make their bites any less itchy or uncomfortable!).
+Humans and animals are a walking buffet for mosquitoes.
+They bite us to drink our blood which contains nutrients the females need to lay eggs and reproduce.
+In fact, here's a little-known insect fact - only female mosquitoes bite people (though that doesn't make their bites any less itchy or uncomfortable!).

-Mosquitoes have sharp tips at the end of their straw-like mouths called the proboscis.
-This is what the pests use to pierce a person’s skin, tap into blood vessels, and draw blood into their mouths.
-As a mosquito does this, it also injects its saliva into the human’s skin, which contains an anticoagulant.
-This substance prevents a person’s blood from clotting, which is important to the mosquito.
+Mosquitoes have sharp tips at the end of their straw-like mouths called a proboscis, which the pests use to pierce a person's skin, tap into blood vessels and draw blood into their mouths.
+As a mosquito uses its proboscis, it injects its saliva into the human's skin which contains proteins and an anticoagulant that prevents a person's blood from clotting.
 If the blood were to clot while the insect enjoyed its meal, it might get stuck at the feeding site and die.

 What Causes Mosquito Bites to Itch & Swell?

-When a mosquito breaks a person’s skin and injects saliva into their system, the body recognizes the saliva as a foreign and potentially dangerous substance.
-To ward of danger and try to flush out the intruder, the body causes an immune response that involves the production of histamines.
-Histamines increase blood flow to the bite site while also producing white blood cells to fight off infection.
-This is what causes the area to swell and become inflamed.
+When a mosquito breaks a person's skin and injects saliva into their system, the body recognizes that saliva as a foreign and potentially dangerous substance.
+To ward off danger and try to flush out the intruder, the body initiates an immune response by releasing histamines.
+Histamines increase blood flow to the bite site while producing white blood cells to fight infection.
+The swelling and redness you associate with a mosquito bite are just your body's immune system doing what it does best.

-Histamines are also what cause mosquito bites to itch, as they send signals to the sensitive nerves around the affected spot.
-Because people’s immune systems react differently to various types of infections, not everyone experiences the same level of discomfort from mosquito bites.
-People who have immune systems that are more tolerant of histamines will experience less inflammation and discomfort than those who have highly sensitive immune systems.
+Histamines also cause mosquito bites to itch, as they send signals to the sensitive nerves around the affected spot.
+Because people's immune systems react differently to various infections, not everyone experiences the same level of discomfort from mosquito bites.
+People with immune systems that are more tolerant of histamines will experience less inflammation and discomfort than those with highly sensitive immune systems.

 How Do You Treat Mosquito Bites?

 The best way to protect yourself and your family from itchy mosquito bites is to be proactive about pest control and have a professional evaluate your property.
-MosquitoNix offers a number of safe and highly effective solutions, including misting systems and fogging treatments.
-Get in touch with us today to speak with a licensed pest control expert and schedule a free evaluation.
+MosquitoNix offers several safe and highly effective solutions, including misting systems and fogging treatments.
+Contact us today to speak with a licensed pest control expert and schedule a free evaluation.

 Comments will be approved before showing up.